 Engineering merv 13 filter cabinet upgrade for Burbank homes in CEC Climate Zone 9

 Average summer high near 89°F with winter low around 45°F at an elevation of 604 ft and roughly 17 miles inland.
 CEC Climate Zone 9.
 The cooling design temperature for Manual J calculations runs about 102°F, with typical Manual J load landing in the 350-450 sq ft per ton band.
-Every audit produces a written report Marcus signs.
+Electric service in Burbank is Burbank Water and Power (municipal); gas is SoCalGas.
+Equipment selection should match the rebate path that utility offers when the program applies on the day the contract is signed.
+The engineer signs the report; the homeowner sees the signature before the equipment order is placed.